top of page

 8. How long will the procedure take?

-The procedure will take around 3 to 4 hours which includes a great deal of time that is devoted to doing it in a sterile fashion so as to minimize the risk of infection.
+The procedure will take around 3 to 4 hours which includes a great deal of time that is devoted to doing it in a sterile fashion to minimize the risk of infection.

 9. Who will do my procedure?